nazmul-nhb/nhb-toolbox-docs/docs/utilities/misc/httpStatus.md

 ## `httpStatus`

 The **`httpStatus`** is a **default shared instance** of the [`HttpStatus`](/docs/classes/HttpStatus) class.
-It comes **preloaded with all standard HTTP status codes** and their metadata from MDN documentation.
+It comes **preloaded with all standard HTTP status codes** and their metadata from [**MDN documentation**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status).

 :::info[Data Source]
-This utility includes all standard HTTP status codes with metadata adapted from MDN documentation.
+This utility includes all standard HTTP status codes with metadata adapted from [**MDN documentation**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status).

 - Each entry includes: code, name, readable name, description, and category
 - Categories are pre-grouped for easy filtering (informational, success, redirection, clientError, serverError)